Christopher de Leon: 1974–1979: Breakthrough and stardom

-At age 17, De León made his acting debut in Lino Brocka's 1974 film Tinimbang Ka Ngunit Kulang.
-The production was a success at the box office and earned De León his first acting award, as Best Actor at the 22nd FAMAS Awards.
+At age 17, De Leon made his acting debut in Lino Brocka's 1974 film Tinimbang Ka Ngunit Kulang.
+The production was a success at the box office and earned De Leon his first acting award, as Best Actor at the 22nd FAMAS Awards.
 This helped open doors to more acting projects.
-The following year, he played the role of an Igorot in Gerardo de León's romance drama Banaue: Stairway to the Sky.
-In 1976, De León starred in two productions.
+The following year, he played the role of an Igorot in Gerardo de Leon's romance drama Banaue: Stairway to the Sky.
+In 1976, De Leon starred in two productions.
 He portrayed a naive Indio in Eddie Romero's period drama Ganito Kami Noon...
 Paano Kayo Ngayon?.
 His performance was well received by critics, and he again won Best Actor, at the 24th FAMAS Awards and second Metro Manila Film Festival.
 He subsequently played a Japanese-Filipino military officer in Mario O'Hara's period drama Tatlong Taong Walang Diyos.

-The following year, De León appeared in two productions.
+The following year, De Leon appeared in two productions.
 He starred in Elwood Perez' Masarap, Masakit ang Umibig, which earned him a Best Actor nomination at the 25th FAMAS Awards.
-He then appeared in Mike de León's coming-of-age piece Kung Mangarap Ka't Magising, which premiered at the third Metro Manila Film Festival.
+He then appeared in Mike De Leon's coming-of-age piece Kung Mangarap Ka't Magising, which premiered at the third Metro Manila Film Festival.
 In 1978, he starred in two Ishmael Bernal films, one of which was the drama Lagi Na Lamang Ba Akong Babae?.
 This earned him his fifth Best Actor nomination, at the 27th FAMAS Awards.
 He next starred in the drama Ikaw Ay Akin.
 His performance received critical acclaim, winning him a Best Actor trophy at the Gawad Urian Awards.
 In 1979, he starred in one of the first Filipino films on peasant oppression, Ang Alamat ni Julian Makabayan.